 Editor’s note: This is the third installment in APR’s yearlong series on climate change in Alabama.
 Eddie Burkhalter is a staff writer at Alabama Political Reporter and a fellow at the Poynter-Koch Media and Journalism Fellowship.
 The program is a partnership between the Poynter Institute and the Charles Koch Institute.
-Charles G. Koch is director of the Charles Koch Institute and CEO of the multinational petroleum company Koch Industries.
+Charles G. Koch is chairman of the board of the Charles Koch Institute and CEO of the multinational petroleum company Koch Industries.

 With summers getting hotter, more U.S. cities are seeing longer periods of stagnant air and worsening air quality, according to experts.

 A study by the nonprofit news outlet Climate Central published July 24 compared the average summer maximum temperatures to the average number of stagnant days during the summer.